 Pinterest is my absolute favorite social media platform.
 Not only does it allow your posts to be linked right to your website (can’t say the same about all platforms *ahem Instagram*), but your pins also have the opportunity to be found when people are searching Google.

 Why do you want to be found on Google?
-Or any search engine really?
-Below are just a few reasons but there are MANY positives:
+Below are just a few reasons but there are MANY reasons you want your website to be found on Google:

 - Searching is one of the top 2 online activities (source)(email is the other…did you see my post on how important it is to have a newsletter and how quick and easy it is to set one up, or this instant download that teaches you how to use your newsletter effectively, i.e. get emails opened and make sales from them?)